kylec32/scaledcode-blog/content/blog/ntp-gone-wrong/index.md

  _Precision_

  An 8-bit signed integer representing the precision of the clock in log2 seconds.
-For instance, a value of -18 corresponds to a precision of about one millisecond.
+For instance, a value of -18 corresponds to a precision of about one microsecond.

  _Reference ID_